x-cellent/clair-registry-advanced-example/README.md

 $ IMAGE=registry.local:80/ubuntu-test docker-compose up klar
 ```

-## DB anschauen
+## Look inside the DB

-With adminer you look at the data in the database at [localhost:8080](http://localhost:8080).
+With adminer you can look at the data in the database at [localhost:8080](http://localhost:8080).
-System: PostgreSQL
+system: PostgreSQL
-Server: postgres
+server: postgres
-User: postgres
+user: postgres
-Passwort: postgres
+password: postgres